How To Get A Payday Loan With A Prepaid Debit Card

 You can apply for a payday loan in person or online, depending on the lender you choose.
 Once approved, the payday loan is loaded onto a prepaid debit card.
 Now you can use the debit card to make in-store purchases, take out cash from an ATM, and even make online purchases (depending on the types of payment the retailer accepts).

-You’ll have to repay the funds, plus interest and fees by a predetermined due date (typically within 14 days) or be subject to certain penalties.
+You’ll have to repay the funds, plus interest and fees, by a predetermined due date (typically by your next paycheque) or be subject to certain penalties.

 Most payday lenders will request a VOID cheque or pre-authorized debit form when you apply.
-This would normally allow them to deposit the loan directly in your account but in this case, it’s so they can withdraw the amount you owe automatically from your account on the due date.
+This would allow them to withdraw the amount you owe automatically from your account on the due date.

-Prepaid Card Payday Loan vs. Direct Deposit Payday Loan
+Prepaid Card Payday Loans vs. Direct Deposit Payday Loans

 Where to Apply– In-person